mono/sysdrawing-coregraphics/PROGESS.md

 	mac-playground abandoned support for retina displays (screenScale in Graphics), so we need to proceed with caution.
 The patch so far merely splits code in Mac/iOS but does not attempt to do much else as this will require the test harness to be setup

+	MIght be possible to compare not against master, but against the version before, which was 772ab833835d9b221c915536be993a8d503d05d3, and does not include the changes to the retina code